Parentingwithout one right recipe

-What works for one child doesn't work for the next.
-But how do you figure out what fits?
+What works for one child doesn't necessarily work for the next — but you can find language for it.

-You both take a short test – the child gets an age-adapted version.
-Answers are private.
-You get a report that shows what works between the two of you, and what creates friction.
-With concrete suggestions adapted to the child's age.
+You get a report that shows what works between you and what creates friction — with concrete suggestions adapted to your child's age.

 Sound familiar?